USER9646-YT/scratch-os-13/README.md

 ## Milestone 2.X (Beta)
 Desktop environment is done, looks like macOS.
 Adding apps and bugfixes.

+## Milestone 3.X (Late Beta)
+Desktop environment is done, Kind of looks like macOS.
+Apps are getting added.

 Licensed by the GNU General Public License Version 3.0.